just-hms/CS-P2P-Hybrid-Chat-C/README.md

 }
 ```

-- other group 🍎s starts connection to the new 🍎
+- other group 🍊s starts connection to the new 🍊

 ## share